3: The real cybersecurity risks

 What could the criminal do with a password

-If a criminal has a staff member’s password and if a password is the only thing required to gain access to a system, the criminal could gain access a lot of information about your firm:
+If a criminal has a staff member’s password and if a password is the only thing required to gain access to a system, the criminal could gain access a lot of information about your firm.
+This information could be valuable.
+For example:

 If the password allows access to an email account:

-- They can build up a very detailed knowledge of who’s who (in the firm; in your clients and suppliers and business partners); who is weak and/or valuable as a target.
+- They could build up a very detailed knowledge of who’s who (in the firm; in your clients and suppliers and business partners), who is weak and who is a valuable target.

-- They can use it as a stepping stone to attack a valuable client.
+- They could use it as a stepping stone to attack a valuable client.

 If the password allows access to more than one system?
 Double / triple trouble.